willakong/willakong.github.io/README.md

-# Personal Site
+# Personal Site - Source Code
-> My little corner of the Internet

-A personal site with bits and pieces about me sprinkled.

-## Features
-- Blazing fast speeds thanks to Gatsby.js
-- GraphQL querying dynamic data
-- Minimalist style
+This is the branch that hosts the source code for my personal site which is then compiled and placed on the `master` branch.